jsn-li/visualizations/README.md

    * For examples, refer to [sample.yml](https://github.com/aochen-jli/visualizations/blob/main/examples/visualizations/config/sample.yml) or the config files [here](https://github.com/vbrunsch/rankings/tree/main/visualizations/config)
    * The file extension must be .yml, not .yaml
-4. Copy the example [values.yaml](https://github.com/aochen-jli/visualizations/blob/main/examples/visualizations/values.yaml) into your visualizations folder and configure it
+4. Copy the example [values.yaml](https://github.com/aochen-jli/visualizations/blob/main/examples/visualizations/values.yaml) into
+   your visualizations folder and configure it according to the documentation.
-   1. Add your configured regions to the `regions` section.
-The `path` value is required and should equal the `{region}` value referenced in the above sections.
-If you wish to integrate your visualizations with the [landing page](https://github.com/aochen-jli/visualizations-landing), you need to add the `name` and optional `fake` value, as shown below.
-The `name` value allows you to set the exact display name for your region and the `fake` value is used to indicate that a region does **not** have a visualization:
-      ```yaml
-      regions:
-      - name: Sample
-        path: sample
-      - name: Subsample
-        path: sample/subsample
-      - name: Region That Is Just For Display
-        path: sample/subsample/just_for_display
-        fake: true
-      ```
-   2. Add the domains that the visualizations will be served/embedded on to the `allowedOrigins` section:
-      ```yaml
-      allowedOrigins:
-      - localhost
-      - example.com
-      ```
 5. If you do not have a build and deployment pipeline configured for your repository, you can create one [here](https://github.com/aochen-jli/visualizations-cicd/tree/main/pipelines) and submit a pull request.
 Or, you can ask Jason to create one.